GStreamer/gstreamer/markdown/application-development/highlevel/playback-components.md

     in time for the buffer element.
 The time will be estimated based on the bitrate of the network.

-  - With the download property you can enable the download buffering method as described in [Download buffering](manual/advanced/buffering.md#download-buffering).
+  - With the download property you can enable the download buffering method as described in [Download buffering][download-buffering].
 Setting this option to TRUE will only enable download buffering for selected formats such as quicktime, flash video, avi and webm.